-Other than the Miranda Agreement, the Barrick Agreement, the Idaho Lease, and miscellaneous stock option and consulting agreements, the Company does not presently have any other material contractual obligations.
+Other than the Miranda, Barrick and Idaho Properties, and miscellaneous stock option and consulting agreements, the Company does not presently have any other material contractual obligations.

-As at June 30, 2012 the Company had no long term debt and no agreements with respect to borrowings had been entered into by the Company.
+As at September 30, 2012 the Company had no long term debt and no agreements with respect to borrowings had been entered into by the Company.